 Lip balm provides a thin coating of cannabis concentrate on your lips.
 Like many lip balms they protect and moisturize with the added benefit of providing a painkiller and an antibacterial compound.

-Patches are similar in appearance to a nicotine patch and work in a similar way.
+Transdermal patches are similar in appearance to a nicotine patch and work in a similar way.
 Place them where the skin is thinner so the medicine can more easily be absorbed.
 Patches come in several types: THC, CBD, THCA and many other variations.
 The ingredients can be made from different cannabis strains so the effects can vary depending on the person.

 The tide is turning.
 A majority of Americans think cannabis should be legal and our laws, state by state, are starting to accomplish this.
 But millions are still denied access, or languish in prisons, due to antiquated laws that hurt rather than help us.